Our Legacy Workshop: A Counter-System for Dressing

 by Ellie Hay

-Inside Our Legacy’s first London Work Shop the afterlife of a garment is treated as standard practice.
+Inside Our Legacy’s first London Work Shop the afterlife of a garment is treated as standard business practice.

 Almost a decade on, the first permanent Our Legacy Work Shop outside of Stockholm has opened in Soho.
 Take a left off Shaftesbury Avenue at McDonald’s, pass the Windmill’s fading neon, and slip down Smith’s Court into the old horse stables.